 Narcotic drugs (Hashish, Cocaine, Heroin, Poppy Seeds, Hallucination Pills, etc) are strictly forbidden.
 Drug trafficking may result in death sentence.
 It has been reported that UAE airports have excellent technology and security scanners and thus prohibited items could easily be discovered.
 Avoid drugs or (strictly speaking) any trace of it on or in you while going to Dubai or any part of the UAE, not to frustrate your journey and/or yourself by them.
 And, you can’t conceive leaving your country to Dubai or UAE to serve four years.
 Buying or selling narcotics has been said to be considered a serious crime which can result in life imprisonment.

 Medicines with codeine are forbidden.
 And, over-the-counter medications are often considered illegal, so to ensure your medication does not land you in trouble, keep your medication in their original containers and bring a note from your doctor.
 You should also check the banned substances list from the local consulate or seek possible help from your embassy.

-UPDATE 24/12/2020: Dubai and of the UAE’s law has been updated and the update states that unmarried couples in Dubai can cohabit.
-The situation is the same for other parts of the UAE.
+UPDATE 24/12/2020: Dubai and of course the UAE’s law has been updated, in November 7th, 2020, and the update states that unmarried couples in Dubai can cohabit.
+The situation, for emphasis, is the same for other emirates in the UAE.